|MEETING||YORK TRADESMEN'S ANGLING ASSOCIATION (YTAA) AGM|

 4.2 Report by the Secretary

-The Secretary gave a summary report and a presentation of the association’s business throughout the 2017 season most of which had been communicated in the newsletter.
+The Secretary gave a summary report and a presentation of the association’s business throughout the 2019 season.
 The key points being: -

 The Secretary reminded the meeting that Garry Taylor had very kindly again sponsored the GT trophy fish.
-The Chairman invited the lucky captors; David Turnbull, Pete Conde, John Adcock, Ian Dodd and David Aspinall to come forward to receive a bottle of wine presented by Garry.
+The Chairman invited the lucky captors; Ian Dodd and Alan Bull to come forward to receive a bottle of wine presented by Garry, other winners Andre Richter, Brian Chandler and Oliver Shimmin were not present at the meeting.
 The Association remain grateful for Garry’s on-going support and generosity.

 4.3 Catch Returns

-Peter Conde gave a summary of 2017 season's catch returns;
+Peter Conde gave a detailed analysis of 2019 season’s catch returns; a summary is detailed in the tables below.

 Becks and Rivers